siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 ## Recap

 You did it!
-You should now know how to:
+You now know how to:

 - create a collection of authors,
 - define metadata fields for each author,